araobp/myphotos/README.md

 ## Lightning Web Security (LWS)

-Although this project does not use HTML5 webcam, it is necessary to enable LWS to use navigator.mediaDevices.getUserMedia() to capture image from Mac and PC (its security protected by LWS).
+Although this project does not use HTML5 webcam capability, this is just a note for future extensions of this project.

+It is necessary to enable LWS to use navigator.mediaDevices.getUserMedia() to capture image from Mac and PC (its security protected by LWS).

 <img src="./doc/LWS.png" width="500px">